ligi/docs/docs/trezor-faq/_sources/threats.rst.txt

 Second, to obfuscate components you are using in your design.
 This is not needed as the design is open source.

 Thirdly, to make access to the MCU harder.
 If you are highly motivated, epoxy will just slow you down, not stop you.
-Also MCU has a disabled JTAG, so there is no need to block access to MCU pins.
+Also, MCU has a disabled JTAG, so there is no need to block access to MCU pins.

 Why didn't you use Secure Element or Secure Chip?
 =================================================

-We want to keep TREZOR as open as possible (both firmware and hardware are completely open source and available on our `GitHub <https://github.com/trezor>`_).
+We want to keep TREZOR as open as possible (both firmware and hardware are completely open-source and available on our `GitHub <https://github.com/trezor>`_).
 If we used Secure Element, we would limit hobbyist and hackers in creating their `own clones <http://www.stellaw.info/blog/2015/12/22/i-built-my-own-trezor-clone-dinosaur-hiphop-zero>`_, because you cannot use Secure Element in your design unless you sign a non-disclosure agreement with the vendor.
 By using standard off-the-shelf components, we make that really easy.
 We are aware of Secure Element's advantages, but we are trying to fix most disadvantages of generic MCU in the software (see below).

 What's up with the side channel attacks?
 =========================================

 Side channel attacked `described by Jochen Hoenicke <https://jochen-hoenicke.de/trezor-power-analysis/>`_ were fixed by rewriting all crypto functions to use constant time.
 Jochen did almost all of the fixing and we've been collaborating ever since on various security and non-security related improvements.
 We love our community!
-Also we ask PIN before every operation involving a private key (e.g. generating of the public key), so even if there was some side channel attack left, you would still need to know the PIN to trigger it.
+Also, we ask PIN before every operation involving a private key (e.g. generating of the public key), so even if there was some side channel attack left, you would still need to know the PIN to trigger it.

 How about MCU glitching?